 Can You Embed YouTube Videos Without Permission?

 Yes, you can embed YouTube videos without asking permission.
-This is because by uploading to YouTube, you give YouTube a non-exclusive license to use your video content.
-More importantly, it also allows anyone using YouTube the permission to share, reproduce, display, embed, or link to your video.
+This is because by uploading to YouTube, you give YouTube a non-exclusive license that allows sharing and embedding of your video.

 When you embed a video, you place the video right into your content.
 Not only does this look very professional, but your reader doesn’t have to leave your website to view it.
 This keeps your audience on your website longer, and this is always a good thing.